NERDDISCO/nerddis.co/content/nd-genuary32nd-plants-chatgpt3-001.md

 ## Interactive

-- Press 's' on your keyboard to download a screenshot
+- Press `s` on your keyboard to download a screenshot
 - The scene is redrawn every pseudo-random ms

 ## Credits

-- The music for the intro and the chapters is composed & produced by my friend [Syrenoize](https://soundcloud.com/syrenoize), please check out her awesome music!
+- The music for the intro and the chapters is composed & produced by my friend [Syrenoize](https://www.instagram.com/syrenoize), please check out her awesome music!